techgrounds/techgrounds-CurtPolo/04_Cloud_1/AWS-Week-6-to-9.md

 **AWS Lambda Excercise**

-- Create a Lambda function that will create a thumbnail of pics you upload into a S3 bucket.
+- Create a Lambda function that will be triggered everytime you upload a file into a S3 bucket.
-- Create a Lambda function that writes the pics meta data to your previous DynamoDB database

 **IAM Excercise**